Europa-2020-targets: How is the EU and Germany progressing?

 Europe 2020 strategy headline indicators for the European Union

 Country Profile Germany

-Long-term unemployment, used in Germany as a national target in the area of poverty and social exclusion, went down by 58.5 % between 2008 and 2017.
+Long-term unemployment, used in Germany as a national target in the area of poverty and social exclusion, went down by 63.0 % between 2008 and 2018.
 This allowed the country to significantly exceed its target of reducing long-term unemployment by 20 % by 2020.
-Germany had already met its 77 % employment target in 2013 and continued to increase its employment rate until 2017.
-In 2017, Germany also surpassed its national target on tertiary educational attainment by 7.0 percentage points, with 49.0 % of 30 to 34 year olds having completed post-secondary level education or equivalent.
+Germany had already met its 77 % employment target in 2013 and continued to increase its employment rate until 2018.
+In 2018, Germany also surpassed its national target on tertiary educational attainment by 7.8 percentage points, with 49.8 % of 30- to 34-year-olds having completed post-secondary education or equivalent.
 Germany’s national target differs from that of other Member States because it includes post-secondary non-tertiary education (ISCED level 4) in addition to ISCED levels 5 to 8.
-In addition, Germany was only 0.1 percentage points away from meeting its target for early leavers from education and training in 2017.
-In 2016, the country almost reached its national targets for R&D expenditure.
-Between 2008 and 2016, Germany reduced the distance to its national targets on primary energy consumption and renewable energy by more than half.
-However, a gap of 8.3 percentage points to its target on GHG emissions in non-ETS sectors persisted in 2016.
+In addition, Germany was only 0.3 percentage points away from meeting its target for early leavers from education and training in 2018.
+In 2017, the country surpassed its national targets for R&D expenditure by 0.2 percentage points.
+Between 2008 and 2017, Germany reduced the distance to its national targets on primary energy consumption and renewable energy by half but remained further from its energy efficiency target than any other Member State.
+In addition, a gap of 11.3 percentage points to its target on Greenhouse gas emissions in ESD sectors persisted in 2017.

 Change since 2008 in relation to national targets

 National Europe 2020 indicators: most recent data and targets